OpenNebula/docs/source/installation_and_configuration/data_center_federation/usage.rst

 .. |zoneswitchsunstone| image:: /images/zoneswitchsunstone.png

-.. warning:: Uploading an image functionality is limited to the Zone where the Sunstone instance the user is connecting to, even though it can switch to other federated zones.
+.. warning:: Uploading Virtual Machine Images over Sunstone works only for the main Zone to which the particular Sunstone instance belongs, not with other Zones users can switch to.

 CLI
 ================================================================================